nahuelbrandan/SaganSat/README.md

 `make test`

-In addition to executing the existing test suite, this command generates a coverage report.
+In addition to executing the test suite, this command generates a coverage report too.

+## To improve

+* Through performance testing, using a list of tasks with required resources of the order of millions of elements, a considerable drop in performance is obtained, the system taking a long time to finish processing.

 ## Licence